YiweiShen/weekly-vibe-coding/README.md

 🌐 Deployed at: [https://flying-fishes.pages.dev](https://flying-fishes.pages.dev)

-🛠️ Stack: Lovable, React, Vite, shadcn/ui, Three.js, gpt-4o-copilot, VS Code, Cloudflare Pages
+🛠️ Stack: Lovable, React, Vite, shadcn/ui, Three.js, gpt-4o-copilot, VS Code, Cloudflare Pages, Codehooks

 A single-page web app featuring a 3D flying fish animation.
 A short-term overlay is used to display the app introduction.
 An email subscription is available for users to receive updates.